zitadel/zitadel-examples/nextjs/README.md

 ```

 We recommend using the Authentication Code flow secured by PKCE for the Authentication flow.
-To be able to connect to ZITADEL, navigate to your [Console Projects](https://console.zitadel.ch/projects) create or select an existing project and add your app selecting WEB, then PKCE, and then add `http://localhost:3000/api/auth/callback/zitadel` as redirect url to your app.
+To be able to connect to ZITADEL, navigate to your Console Projects, create or select an existing project and add your app selecting WEB, then PKCE, and then add `http://localhost:3000/api/auth/callback/zitadel` as redirect url to your app.

 For simplicity reasons we set the default to the one that next-auth provides us.
 You'll be able to change the redirect later if you want to.